hetznercloud/cli/CONTRIBUTING.md

 ### Generated files

 Generated files (that are created by running `go generate`) should be prefixed with `zz_`.
-This is so that they are grouped together in the file list and are easy to identify as generated files.
+This is to group them together in the file list and to easily identify them as generated files.
 Also, it allows the CI to check if the generated files are up-to-date.